The 13th-century fortified church in Sânpetru

 yet a differentiation in architectural styles and vibes and you will conclude that

-every establishment has its own personality and charm.
+every establishment has its personality and charm.

 The fortified complex in Sânpetru (Petersberg),